mbreitzig/ADS_2020_Breitzig/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim        <- Intermediate data that has been transformed (raw via website, see notebook).
     │   └── processed      <- The final, canonical data sets for modeling.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries